HaroldH2003/kross-hugo/exampleSite/content/blog/Entry2.md

 ---
-title: How Germany is preparing for the rise of the electric car
+title: "How Germany is preparing for the rise of the electric car"
 date: 2020-01-06T16:30:00+07:00
 image: "/images/blog/entry2/entry2-bgphoto.jpg"
-description: Electric cars and hybrids are a major part of Germany's climate policy.
+description: "Electric cars and hybrids are a major part of Germany's climate policy.
   Are government officials and energy sector leaders doing enough?
-A deeper look.
+A deeper look."

 ---
 #### **Electric cars and hybrids are a major part of Germany's climate policy.
 Are government officials and energy sector leaders doing enough?
 A deeper look.**